postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

       Debug     | Custom | AspNetCoreLogging | GET / | Success: StatusCode = 200.
       ```

-So far so good, but you will soon discovered that the amount of information is overwhelming.
+So far so good, but you will soon discover that the amount of information is overwhelming.

 ## Step 2.
 Configure verbosity using a configuration file